hardfire/hardfire.github.com/source/about/reading.md

 - चिना हराएको मान्छे --- Hari Bansha Acharya
 - Civil Disobedience --- Henry David Thoreau _(Essay) _
 - The Theory of Everything --- Stephen Hawking
-- Thinking, Fast and Slow --- Daniel Kahneman _( I stared reading this one mid-2015, but its a tough book to read and requires a lot lot of attention)_
+- Thinking, Fast and Slow --- Daniel Kahneman
 - Walden --- Henry David Thoreau
 - Zen and the Art of Motorcycle Maintenance - An Inquiry into Values --- Robert M. Pirsig